-Padel is a mix between tennis and squash.
-It originated in 1969 in the Mexican city of Acapulco.
+Padel is a racket sport.
+It originated in 1962 in the Mexican city of Acapulco.
 Enrique Corcuera, a wealthy Mexican businessman, changed the layout of the tennis court, the tennis racquets and the track dimensions transforming the tennis into the sport we know today as Padel.

 Initially it was only played by the Mexican elite.
 But the Spanish monarchy brought the sport to Spain, where it quickly became popular.
 Today more than 9 million people play it in 24 countries.
 And that number keeps growing.
 Recently it was introduced by independent entrepreneurs into new countries such as The Netherlands, Sweden, Norway, England, Switzerland, Austria, Canada and the United States.
 It is today one of the fastest growing sports in the world.
 In The Netherlands it was introduced in 2006 by football trainer Guus Hiddink, who build the first non-official padel court at the training center of football club PSV Eindhoven.

 Padel is played by teams of two against two.
 The rackets are made of graphite, kevlar or carbon, and they don’t have strings.
 The ball utilized is very similar to a tennis ball.
 In contrast with tennis, the ball hardly ever leaves the field as players are surrounded by a cage-like structure with glass walls -or concrete- on the baseline side.